Bashyitsi/alu-shell/loops_conditions_and_parsing/README.md

-Write a Bash script that displays the time for 12 hours and 59 minutes:
+Write a Bash script that displays:

-display hours from 0 to 12

-display minutes from 1 to 59
+The content of the current directory

+In a list format

+Where only the part of the name after the first dash is displayed (refer to the example)

 Requirements:

-You must use the while loop (for and until are forbidden)
+You must use the for loop (while and until are forbidden)

+Do not display hidden files